Episode I: Part V - The case of the Mystery Phone Call

 "You left that flask on your desk, and the drawer you keep it in was open," she answered.
 One of your coffee cups was tipped over, and your chair pushed off to the side," she replied.
 I know you Matt -- that's just not like you.
 You're too neat and tidy about little things like that.
 I knew something was wrong."

-"I asked Delia to go with her gut about what she thought happened, or where you might be," Agent Morelli continued, and she didn't hesitate to answer in three words: 'the hanger bay.'
+"I asked Delia to go with her gut about what she thought happened, or where you might be," Agent Morelli continued, and she didn't hesitate to answer in three words: 'the hangar bay.'
 "She's one of a kind, Duggan.
 I'd hang on to her."

-Officers opened the hanger bay doors and towed the aircraft inside with its load of high grade stash.
+Officers opened the hangar bay doors and towed the aircraft inside with its load of high grade stash.
 The aircraft's pilot and crew were handcuffed and led to waiting vehicles for transport to jail, along with Smyth and Mulholland.
 Morelli informed Delia and I that Chief Detective Louis was in the process of being arrested at his home as we spoke.